Sarah Anthony

-Sarah Anthony is an American politician serving as a member of the Michigan Senate.
+Sarah Anthony (born December 2, 1983) is an American politician currently serving as a member of the Michigan Senate.
 A member of the Democratic Party, Anthony previously served in the Michigan House of Representatives.

 Early life and education

 Anthony was born on December 2, 1983, in Lansing, Michigan.
 She is the daughter of two United Auto Workers retirees.
 Anthony earned a bachelor's degree in political science and legal studies from Central Michigan University and a Master of Public Administration from Western Michigan University.

 Early career

 Upon graduation, Anthony returned to Lansing and served as a legislative assistant to Representative Joan Bauer.
 In 2010, she became the deputy director of Michigan College Access Network, holding the role for eight years.
 In 2012 she was elected to the Ingham County Board of Commissioners.

 State legislature

 Michigan House of Representatives

-Anthony is the first African-American woman in Michigan's history to serve as state representative in Lansing’s history.
-She was elected to serve the remainder of Andy Schor's term in November 2018.
+Anthony was elected to serve the remainder of Andy Schor's term in November 2018.

 Anthony served two terms representing Michigan's 68th House District, which encompassed the city of Lansing and Lansing Township prior to redistricting.
 While a state representative, she served as Vice Chair of the Progressive Women's Caucus and the First Vice Chair of the Michigan Legislative Black Caucus.